2000 Pacific hurricane season: Tropical Storm Bud

-The tropical wave that eventually became Tropical Storm Bud was first identified off the coast of Africa on May 22.
-It moved across the Atlantic Ocean and Caribbean, then into the eastern Pacific Ocean on June 6 with little development.
-The tropical wave remained disorganized until June 11 when a broad low-pressure area developed southwest of Acapulco, Mexico.
+A tropical wave moved off the coast of Africa on May 22, crossing the Atlantic without development.
+It entered the eastern Pacific Ocean on June 6 and remained disorganized until June 11, when a broad low-pressure area developed southwest of Acapulco, Mexico.
 The wave was only intensifying slowly, and on June 13, it became strong enough to be designated as a tropical depression.
-It quickly strengthened to tropical storm intensity six hours later, and moved to the northwest.
-It was forecast to strengthen to a strong tropical storm with winds reaching 70 mph, but the storm only reached a peak intensity of 50 mph early on June 14.
+It quickly strengthened to Tropical Storm Bud six hours later, and moved to the northwest.
+The storm reached a peak intensity of 50 mph (85 km/h) early on June 14.
 Bud turned to the north-northwest, and slowly weakened from June 15 onwards, due to increasing vertical wind shear and cooler ocean water temperatures.
 The storm's forward speed decreased and began to meander, as the ridge to the north of Bud weakened and a trough developed over the western United States.
 It drifted erratically while located just north of Socorro Island, and was downgraded to a tropical depression on June 16.
 By the next day, the depression degenerated into an area of low pressure, which persisted until June 19.

-Bud passed near Socorro Island on June 15, with estimated one-minute winds of 45 mph, and caused large waves along the western coast of Mexico.
-However, no reports of damage or casualties were received.
+Bud passed near Socorro Island on June 15, with estimated one-minute winds of 45 mph.
+The storm also caused large waves along the western coast of Mexico.